 - Measure your accessibility

-3. Understand the types of challenges learners might face
+1. Understand the types of challenges learners might face

 Auditory, visual, mobility, neurological, and cognitive disabilities exist across a wide spectrum and in varying degrees.
 Familiarize yourself with the types of disabilities and best practices for design before you begin.

-4. Design with the end in mind
+2. Design with the end user in mind

 Start the design of your eLearning courses with an understanding of who will be using them.
 This may seem like common sense, but you might be surprised by how many companies complete due diligence when it comes to figuring out course objectives, only to ignore the end user and their needs for access.

 👉Learn more: A high-quality training needs analysis considers both course objectives and who is going to be meeting them, not only for current learners but also for those to come.